martinber/dso-guide/README.md

 - Getting started and about page

 - Check carefully the grid align of the visibility plot.
 Draw the grid when generating the day-night plot to compare.
+(X axis is OK)

 ### Later